There’s so much to say about the unspoken INFJ inner struggles.

 That was the moment all my troubles began.
 While we made it in time for dinner on the first night, the rest of the group was still on its way and would arrive around midnight the earliest.
 I didn’t want to wait, especially as I didn’t know them, but one of our friends had to wait up, so my husband kept him company.
 As an introvert, this was my expectation of how the night would unfold: I’d go to bed, fall asleep, the group would arrive, say their hellos, and head to bed as they had a whole day of skiing ahead of them.

-They were up until 2:30 in the morning, talking as loudly as they possibly could, completely ignoring the fact that there were two sleeping toddlers in the house (on top of me and my friend).
+They were up until 2:30 in the morning, talking as loudly as they possibly could, completely ignoring the fact that there were two sleeping toddlers in the house (on top of my friend and me).
 I was livid.
 How DARE they?
 Don’t they have any awareness of the situation?
 The TIME?
 Can’t they talk tomorrow?
-All I could see was my own perspective, and how I would have behaved were I down there with them.
-I couldn’t wrap my head around the fact that other people think differently in such situations and don’t have the necessary intuition to behave accordingly.
+All I could see was my own perspective and how I would have behaved were I down there with them.
+I couldn’t wrap my head around that other people think differently in such situations and don’t have the necessary intuition to behave accordingly.
 But then again, what is accordingly?
 For them, it was a perfect setting, while for me, it was a perfect nightmare.

 I’m writing all of this to set the scene for the unspoken INFJ inner struggles.

 These are the unspoken struggles we hang on to, ruminate, and ponder upon.
 We try to make sense of them and the contradictions they bring out.
-The most difficult part isn’t necessarily acknowledging the struggles, or working with them, but not knowing how to ever resolve them.
+The most difficult part isn’t necessarily acknowledging the struggles of working with them but not knowing how to resolve them.
 After this trip, I am more confused than ever when it comes to processing my own personality.
 I don’t have the tools yet to untangle myself from these INFJ inner struggles.
 But here they are.